clartaq/cwiki/resources/private/md/Technical_Notes.md

 * [Compojure](https://github.com/weavejester/compojure) is used for routing.
 * [Hiccup](https://github.com/weavejester/hiccup) is used for "lispy" creation of HTML.
 * [Ring](https://github.com/ring-clojure/ring) is the web applications library.
-* [sqlite-jdbc](https://bitbucket.org/xerial/sqlite-jdbc/overview) is used for "lispy" access to the sqlite (see bellow) database program.
+* [H2](http://h2database.com/html/main.html) is used for database functions.
 * [url](https://github.com/cemerick/url) is used for manipulating URLs.

 ### Everything Else ###

 #### Database ####

-[SQLite](https://sqlite.org/) is used for the database functions of the wiki.
+CWiki uses the [H2](http://h2database.com/html/main.html) database for the database functions of the wiki.
 It is perhaps not as "heavy duty" as some other possibilities.
 However, it has the tremendous benefit that it requires no administration by the user.

-SQLite is reputed not to scale well to truly huge databases.
-I don't know where that crossover occurs for something like this wiki.
-(I know that [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) can use SQLite as it's database.)
-If it looks like it will become an issue for a moderately sized wiki, the database may change in the future.
+Earlier in development, the program used [SQLite](https://sqlite.org/).
+However, it proved too cumbersome (and slow) for continued use in this project.

 #### Editor ####